 Estate administration is the legal process of gathering the assets of a deceased person, determining their liabilities, paying creditors, paying fees, taxes and costs and ultimately disbursing the proceeds or property to the heirs either under the terms of their will, or under the North Carolina laws of intestate succession if there was no will.
 This process is also known as probate.
-Founding attorney Hank Doyle has 24 years’ experience helping clients with estate administration in Cary, Wake County, and surrounding areas.
+Founding attorney Hank Doyle has 24 years’ experience helping clients with estate administration in Wake County, including Raleigh, Wake Forest, Cary, Apex, Garner, and surrounding areas.
 Below are some frequently asked questions about estate administration:

 That will depend on whether she owned any property at the time of her death.
 If a person dies with few assets, small estate administration can be utilized.
 This is true whether there was a will or not.
 If there was no property, perhaps no estate needs to be opened.
 This threshold question can be confusing.
 Meeting with an experienced estates attorney is the best way to find out where and how to start.